Elections 2019: Europe’s voters turn to populists and the Greens

 Far-right parties are poised to be a disruptive influence in the next European Parliament after elections that stemmed, but did not halt, the rise of populism.

 Two of the standard-bearers of the right, Italy’s Matteo Salvini and the UK’s Nigel Farage, won resounding endorsements.
-Exit polls indicated that Mr Salvini had taken his League party’s seat tally from five to 15, while Mr Farage’s Brexit Party was predicted to win 24 per cent of the vote in the UK.
+Exit polls indicated that Mr Salvini had taken his League party’s seat tally from five to 15, while early counts had Mr Farage’s Brexit Party on 32 per cent of the vote in the UK.

 With a projected estimate of about 176 of the new parliament’s 751 seats, the far-right groups will be in a position to wield considerable influence, though without anything like a decisive majority.